 At the upcoming EuroTier, Dairy Global presents a webinar on the challenges and opportunities for dairy farming.
 How to feed cows and how to farm in a sustainable way?
 3 experts shed their light on this issue.

 Getting cows off to a good start is pivotal to ensure optimal lactation periods of the animal.
-The focus on calf nutrition programmes is key in achieving this goal.
-But also mastitis control, tailor made diets, feed additives, good cow comfort and extra focus during the dry period can help in getting more milk out of the cow in a healthy and sustainable way.
+The focus on calf nutrition programmes is key to achieving this goal.
+But also rumen health, stimulating and focus on animal welfare is pivotal in getting more milk out of the cow in a healthy and sustainable way.
 In this webinar, we take a closer look at some of these aspects as experts share their latest research findings and experiences from the field.

-Dr. Valentin Nenov joined Phileo as global ruminant manager ruminants in 2014.
+Dr Valentin Nenov joined Phileo as global technical manager ruminants in 2014.
 He is a graduated veterinarian with 5 years of experience as practitioner and 10 years as ruminant technical manager in international pharmaceutical companies.

-The webinar will last one and a half hour and will start on November 17, at 10 am Central European Summer Time.
-This corresponds to e.g. 4 am Atlanta, Georgia, 5 am São Paulo, Brazil, 11 am in Moscow, Russia, 3 pm in Bangkok, Thailand and 4 pm in Beijing, China.
+The webinar will last one and a half hours and will start on November 17, at 10 am Central European Summer Time.
+This corresponds to e.g:

 For anyone who is unable to follow the webinar, it will be available for streaming at any other date at a later moment.
 Join our experts, attendance is free.